mattermost/docs/source/about/cloud-subscriptions.rst

 Purchase a Cloud subscription
 ------------------------------

 Mattermost Cloud can be used free forever with Mattermost Starter.

 You can also start a free, 30-day, trial of Mattermost Enterprise to explore additional features.
 When you're near the end of your trial, a banner within Mattermost will notify you to upgrade to a subscription plan.
 If you'd like to continue with Mattermost Enterprise, please contact our `Sales team <mailto:sales@mattermost.com>`_.

+If, after 30 days, you choose not to continue using Mattermost Enterprise, your subscription will revert to Mattermost Starter.

 Alternatively, you can upgrade to a monthly per-user subscription, with Mattermost Professional.

 1. Select **Subscribe now** from the banner.
 2. Provide your credit card details.